 DATES: We conduct 2 – 4 Early Bird Brown Bear hunts per year and mostly during the month of April.
 Clients should try to arrive a day or two early and leave a day or two later than actual trip dates.
 When possible, we try to get clients that achieve early success, out early if they wish.

-This price includes air charter fees between Anchorage and base camp that usually cost $1000.00 or more with most other outfitters!
-It also includes most of your basic expenses between Anchorage and the field, to include: necessary ground transportation to pick up and return you to Anchorage, food, lodging and trophy care in the field.
+This price includes most of your basic expenses between Anchorage and the field, to include: necessary ground transportation to pick up and return you to Anchorage, food, lodging and trophy care in the field.

-NOT INCLUDED: Round trip transportation of you and your gear, game and trophies between your home and Anchorage, lodging in Anchorage and/or Wasilla prior to and after your hunt, taxidermy, guide tips, licenses and tags (non-resident hunting license = $160.00, brown/grizzly tag = $1000.00, black bear tag = $450.00 – see “License and Tag Fees” link for complete information), or a 2 yr. membership in the Non Resident Hunter Preservation Fund ($150.00) http://alaskaprohunter.org/HPF.html .
+NOT INCLUDED: Round trip transportation of you and your gear, game and trophies between your home and Anchorage, round trip air charter to and from the field (about $1000.00), lodging in Anchorage and/or Wasilla prior to and after your hunt, taxidermy, guide tips, licenses and tags (non-resident hunting license = $160.00, brown/grizzly tag = $1000.00, black bear tag = $450.00 – see “License and Tag Fees” link for complete information), or a $150.00 2 yr. membership in the Hunter Preservation Fund (HPF) http://www.alaskaprohunter.org/hpf.html.
 We will gladly assist you in making arrangements and reservations, and can sell you the tags ourselves.

 NOTE: A person who has been airborne may not take or assist in taking big game until after 3:00 a.m. following the day in which the flight occurred.